dedecube/velvet/CONTRIBUTING.md

 ## Contact

-If you have any questions or need further assistance, you can reach out to us on our official Velvet Discord server or by email at velvet@example.com.
+If you have any questions or need further assistance, you can reach out by email at info@dedecube.com.

 We appreciate your contributions and look forward to working with you to make Velvet even better!